wikimedia/mediawiki-extensions-EventBus/README.md

 EventBus instances should be created via the static `getInstance` method.
 This method takes one of the configued event service names from the `EventServices` main config.
-If `getInstance` is not given an event service name, it falls back to using the old configs of `EventServiceUrl` and `EventServiceTimeout`.
-(These configs were present before EventBus supported multiple event service endpoints.)

 ## EventBus RCFeed